Ines207/Any_Chain/README.md

 # Any_Chain
-Production Line Process Overview
+🏭 Production Line Process Overview
-This system processes raw materials (open boxes), some of which are fragile, and transforms them into finished products through a series of automated steps.
+This project simulates an automated production line system designed to handle and process different types of boxes, including fragile ones.
+The system ensures quality, efficiency, and fault-tolerance through smart routing and real-time tracking.

-Workflow
+🔄 Workflow
+Input Stage

-Input: Open boxes arrive on the production line.
+Open boxes arrive on the production line.

+Box Classification

-Fragile boxes are redirected via Conveyor 2 to Machine M1, where they are sealed and labeled "Fragile".
+Fragile Boxes: Redirected via Conveyor 2 to Machine M1, where they are sealed and labeled "Fragile".

-Non-fragile boxes move directly via Conveyor 3 to Machine M2 for sealing.
+Non-Fragile Boxes: Sent directly via Conveyor 3 to Machine M2 for sealing.

-Merge & Final Processing:
+Merging and Final Processing

-Both sealed box types converge at Machine M3 via Conveyor 3.
+All sealed boxes (fragile and non-fragile) are routed to Machine M3 via Conveyor 3.

+Machine M3 performs a quality check:

-A quality check categorizes them as Conforming or Non-Conforming.
+Boxes are classified as Conforming or Non-Conforming.

-Failure Handling
+⚠️ Failure Handling
-If issues arise, the system executes 3 corrective actions  and logs them in a database.
+If a problem is detected, the system initiates one or more of the following corrective actions:

+Rerouting materials

+Recalibrating machines

+Triggering alerts and logging the issue in a dedicated database

-Potential Issues
+❗ Potential Issues & Responses
-Machine M1 Failure: Production halts for fragile boxes; fallback protocols activate.
+Machine M1 Failure: Fragile box processing halts; fallback protocols are triggered to ensure traceability and minimize downtime.

-Quality Defects: Automated rejection and root-cause analysis.
+Quality Defects: Automatically rejected and subjected to root-cause analysis.

-Performance Tracking
+📊 Performance Tracking
+Inputs:

-Inputs: Orders and machine parameters are read from an Excel file.
+Orders and machine parameters are loaded from an Excel file.

+Outputs:

+Key Performance Indicators (KPIs) such as throughput, defect rates, and downtime are recorded to an Excel log.

 Outputs: Key performance indicators (KPIs) are recorded in an Excel log.